BIIFSweden/FOM_Multiplexed/part1_qupath/README.md

 ### Training multiple object classifiers

 After training the Glioma classifier in the previous step, you should now create and train a second classifier for a different cell type.
-According to the signature matrix, the Oligodendrocyte cell type should be expressed in the Opal 620 (MBP) channel.
-Make two new classes named Oligo and Not-Oligo, and repeat the steps of creating annotation points for training for each class.
-Now train a classifier for the new cell type on the Opal 620 feature measurements.
+According to the signature matrix, the Macrophages are characterized by the expression of IBA1 (Opal 480).
+Make two new classes named Macrophage and Not-Macrophage, and repeat the steps of creating annotation points for training for each class.
+Now train a classifier for the new cell type on the Opal 480 feature measurements.

 Apply the new classifier on the cells.
 Note how this will overwrite the previous Glioma/Not-Glioma classification!
 To combine multiple classifiers in QuPath, go to `Menu->Classify->Object classification->Load object classifier`, then select (using `Ctrl+Left click`) both classifiers in the list and click `Apply classifier sequentially`.
-Each cell should now be assigned both a Glioma/Not-Glioma class and an Oligo/Not-Oligo class.
+Each cell should now be assigned both a Glioma/Not-Glioma class and Macrophage/Not-Macrophage class.

 ![](images/screenshot_multiclass1.png?raw=true "Screenshot")